 "Put that knife away an' follow me.
 I'll make sure the two o' you get out of here safely."

 Allan Smythson was the first to notice that something was amiss with the Queen.
-She lagged slightly behind the bulk of the group; her breathing a staccato of short ragged gasps.
-Concerned, he drew even with her and saw that her face had turned ashen, an expression of badly hidden pain crossing her features.
+She lagged behind the bulk of the group, her breathing a staccato of short ragged gasps.
+Concerned, he drew even with her and saw that her face had turned ashen.
 He caught her by the elbow as her footsteps faltered and she dropped to her knees.

 "Missus Elaine – er...
 Your Majesty?"